-Today is day 3 of my 30 day coaching challenge.
-Each day I'll answer a common question that beginner guitarists all tend to have.
-Today's question is a good one:
+To commemorate Day 3 of my 30-day coaching challenge, I'll answer a common question that beginner guitarists all tend to have - and it's a good one:

 I'll answer this question based off my personal experience, and what I've learned from teaching and observing students.
 But first I want to explain something called the Ebbinghaus Forgetting Curve.

 In 1885, a psychologist called Herman Ebbinghaus published a research article detailing how quickly we forget something once we've learned it.
 Especially if we don't try to retain it.

 Take a look at the chart above.
 The left vertical line shows your memory retention.
 The top is 100% and the bottom is 0%.

 That red line is our memory when we initially learn something, say a G chord.